USD/IQD exchange rates advance in Baghdad and Erbil - Shafaq News

 Shafaq News- Baghdad/ Erbil

-The US dollar opened Saturday’s trading higher in Iraq, hovering around 153,000 dinars per 100 dollars.
+The US dollar opened Tuesday’s trading higher in Iraq, hovering around 153,000 dinars per 100 dollars.